owanturist/react-hook-window/README.md

 A size of the container in pixels which determine the number of items visible at any given time.
 Represents either hight for vertical or width for horizontal [layouts][todo].

-> ❕ The hook does not read container size from a DOM node properties so the value must represent actual size of the given container.
+> 📝 The hook does not read container size from a DOM node properties so the value must represent actual size of the given container.

-> ❗ you can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
+> 💡 You can use any kind of approaches ([search for `use size react`](https://www.npmjs.com/search?q=use%20size%20react)) to determine size of a container in case it's unkown or changes dynamicly - the hook re-calculates output when the value changes.
 See the example of unknown and dynamic container sizes (@TODO add links to the examples).

-> 💯 it's recommended to use debouncing/throttline of the container size in case of high frequent changes to gain better performance.
+> 🧠 it's recommended to use debouncing/throttline of the container size in case of high frequent changes to gain better performance.
 See the example of throttling the size value (@TODO add links to the example).

 ### `UseWindowedListOptions.itemSize`